-If you didn’t read Do Memoir and Research Belong Together? you might wonder why’d I compile a list of genealogy resources for memoirists and memory writers.
-Before you yell, “BAHHHH Research” and run (or click) away, stay with me.
+Genealogists resources are helpful for any writer describing episodes of the past.
+Before you yell, “BAHHHH Research” and run (or click) away, stay with me (or check out Do Memoir and Research Belong Together? and come back).
 This list of genealogy resources for memoirists will help you incorporate historical details that bring your memories to life.
 The facts you gleam make a great way to “show, not tell” the settings of your stories, increasing your readers’ understanding of your past.

 Provide Social History Backdrops

 Steal a page from family historians.
 They can’t talk to their ‘characters’ or ask, “what were you thinking?”
 So, they examine history, so they can take a walk in their ancestors’ shoes.

 Social context can help readers visualize how people looked, dressed, and behaved.
 It can also explain cultural and religious influences.
 In other words, it can help explain why they may have made the decisions they did.
 As you look at the genealogical resources for memoirists below, think about what types of context you might want to add to your story.

 What clothing did people wear during that time and place?
 Did clothing reflect the religious backgrounds or social standing?
 Their work ethic?
 Did some characters of your past have practical reasons to choose what they wore?
 Or, were people more beholden to fashion than expediency.